If you’re driving down an expressway and a car drifts into your lane, you may be able to swerve into an empty lane and avoid a car accident.

 The other driver may not even know they caused your car accident.
 They may speed away, leaving you with a damaged or totaled car and maybe even some medical injuries.

-Phantom drivers should be treated by your insurance company like uninsured drivers.
+Phantom drivers are usually treated by your insurance company like uninsured drivers through your uninsured/underinsured coverage.

-All liability insurance policies in Indiana are required to have at least minimum amounts of uninsured/underinsured motorist liability coverage.
+All Indiana car insurance policies are required to have certain amounts of uninsured/underinsured coverage.
 You can only opt out of uninsured motorist coverage in writing at the time of purchase.
+If you don’t remember doing that, and you have car insurance, then you likely have uninsured/underinsured coverage.

 The Need for Witnesses in No-Contact Car Accidents

-Your insurance policy may require a witness to confirm that phantom driver really did cause your accident.
+Your insurance policy may require a witness to confirm that a phantom driver really did cause your car accident.

-Some insurance companies require your witness to be an independent third-party—so not your spouse, relative, or friend in the car with you at the time of the crash.
-Be sure to get the contact information of any pedestrians or other drivers who witnessed the crash and can confirm your story.
+Some insurance companies require your witness to be an independent third party.
+That means your witness can’t be someone you know or have a relationship with.
+Your spouse, relative, or friend in the car with you at the time of the crash unfortunately won’t qualify as an independent third-party witness.

-If there are no witnesses—if it’s 2 a.m. and you’re driving down a country road alone and a car swerves into your lane and you hit a tree—you may have trouble proving to the insurance company that your phantom driver exists.
+If there are no witnesses — if it’s 2 a.m., you’re driving down a country road, a car swerves into your lane, and you hit a tree — you may have trouble proving to the insurance company that your phantom driver exists.

 Whether you have witnesses or not, the insurance company may still call your phantom driver a hoax.

-If you’ve been in a car accident because you tried to avoid hitting another car, call Hensley Legal Group today for a free, no-obligation consultation.
-We can stand up to the insurance company and get you the compensation you deserve.
+If you’ve been in a car accident because you tried to avoid hitting another car, Hensley Legal Group may be able to help.
+Call us at 317-472-3333, or contact us online for a free conversation about your claim.